5.7. Programming faster

 The AVRDUDE Option column above shows the command-line arguments you should supply when running AVRDUDE.
 The “-B” option to AVRDUDE takes one argument, which is a number.
 The argument specifies the minimum allowed ISP period (one divided by the maximum allowed ISP Frequency) in units of microseconds.

-Any change to the programmer’s frequency—whether it comes from the programmer’s software, or Atmel Studio, or AVRDUDE—is stored in the programmer’s non-volatile memory, so it will persist even if the programmer is unplugged and powered off.
+Any change to the programmer’s frequency—whether it comes from the programmer’s software, or Microchip Studio, or AVRDUDE—is stored in the programmer’s non-volatile memory, so it will persist even if the programmer is unplugged and powered off.

 You can change the ISP Frequency and Max ISP Frequency settings using the programmer’s configuration software.
 The Max ISP Frequency must always be equal to the ISP Frequency if the ISP Frequency is 462 kHz or higher.
 If you set the ISP Frequency to anything higher than 462 kHz, the programmer’s software automatically sets the Max ISP Frequency setting as well.

 The programmer itself runs at 12 MHz, so each possible value for the ISP Frequency and Max ISP Frequency settings is equal to 12000 kHz divided by some whole number.

 If you have any issues related to the frequency settings, you can use the configuration software to set them back to their default values of 114 kHz for the ISP Frequency and 1714 kHz for the Max ISP Frequency, respectively.
 You can also try resetting all of the programmer’s settings to their factory defaults by running